My Awarded Projects

 Vibro-acoustic etudes for piano, voice, electronics, images, by composer Pamela Madsen, with pianists Kathleen Supové and Eleonor SandreskyCreated By: Pamela Madsen

 What I do is turn audiences (new and familiar) on to NEW MUSIC by composers who are active, recent, daring, and exciting.
-Through my enterprise, Exploding Piano, I have premiered at least 100 composers’ works for piano.
-I perform in all kinds of venues from concert halls (including all 3 major halls at Carnegie) to theater spaces (Flea Theater, New Victory), to outdoor sites, to alt lofts and clubs (I was one of the first artists to perform at Le Poisson Rouge).
+Through my enterprise, Exploding Piano, I have premiered at least 150 composers’ works for piano.
+I perform in all kinds of venues from concert halls (including all 3 major halls at Carnegie) to theater spaces (Flea Theater, New Victory), to alt lofts and clubs (I was one of the first artists to perform at Le Poisson Rouge).
 I have also been in residence at a number of colleges, festivals and universities, including New College/Sarasota, Florida International U., U. of Miami, June in Buffalo, and Chautauqua.
-In July 2014, I presented a day of contemporary music at Mannes, as part of the International Keyboard Institute Festival.
+I have also performed with robots (LEMUR) and laptops (SIDEBAND).

 In May, 2012, I received the John Cage Award from ASCAP for ““the artistry and passion with which she performs, commissions, records, and champions the music of our time.”

 I have had major theatrical AND musical roles in Corey Dargel’s REMOVABLE PARTS and Victoria Bond’s THE PAGE TURNER: http://automaticheartbreak.com/2010/06/projects-removable-parts/ https://www.youtube.com/watch?v=9cTGIaR4YHI&feature=share

 My most recent solo CDs: THE DEBUSSY EFFECT on New Focus Recordings

 Here is a recent review (2/2014) from The Boston Globe, Jeffrey Gantz critic: